Roth IRAs

 Rollover from an Employer's Plan into a Roth IRA

-A distribution received from an employer's plan can also be rolled over into a Roth IRA, if the plan is one of the following types:
+A distribution received from an employer's plan can also be rolled over into a Roth IRA, if the plan is 1 of these types:

 Any distribution from a qualified retirement plan must be rolled over to a Roth IRA within 60 days.
 However, 20% of the distribution will be withheld by the payer, as required by tax law.
 There is also a direct rollover option, where if an employer's qualified plan allows it, a rollover distribution can be paid directly to a Roth IRA without having any tax withheld from the distribution.

-Naturally, any contributions that were tax-free that are rolled over into a Roth IRA will be includable as income in the year of the rollover or conversion.
+Naturally, any tax-deductible contributions rolled over into a Roth IRA will be includable as income in the year of the rollover or conversion.
 In such a case, withholding or estimated tax payments may have to be increased.

 Recharacterization and Reconversions of Roth Rollovers and Conversions